 Information cards will be added to Beat Bad Bugs branded prescription bags, along with badges.

-Data from the questionnaires will be use to create static or dynamic information graphics.
+Responses from the questionnaires can be used to create static or dynamic information graphics.

 At a second phase of the project we plan to make a short film to reach audiences beyond the physical pharmacy.